 Second, as explained in the Appendix on reasons common to several requests, the reported read-across approach does not fulfil the criteria in Annex XI, Section 1.5.
+Therefore, studies (i. - iii.) cannot be used as part of weight-of-evidence adaptations according to Annex XI, Section 1.2.
 In your comments to the initial draft decision you acknowledge the need for strengthening the evidence for this endpoint but would propose to support the toxicity information requirements of the C6-C24 within the category context using a targeted testing approach.